mlochbaum/BQN/problems.md

 ### Rank/Depth negative zero
 A positive operand to Rank indicates the cell rank, so positive zero means to act on 0-cells.
 A negative operand indicates the frame length, so negative zero should act on the entire array.
 But it can't because it's equal to positive zero.
 Similar issue with Depth.
 Positive/negative is not really the right way to encode the frame/cell distinction, but it's convenient.
 Fortunately ∞ can be used in place of negative zero, but there can still be problems if the rank is computed.

+### Tacit code can't build lists easily
+It's unergonomic, and also quadratic in a naive runtime.
+The problem of course is that tacit code can only combine up to two values at a time, while in explicit code, list notation combines any number of them.
+In a language less beholden to syntax, `List` would simply be a function with an arbitrary number of arguments and you'd be able to form trains with it—although this *does* require distinguishing when it's used as a train versus as a plain function.

 ### Must read the body to find headerless block's type
 You have to scan for headers or double-struck names (and so does a compiler).
 A little inelegant, and difficult to describe in BNF.
 This can usually be fixed by adding a block header, except in the case of immediate modifiers: even an immediate modifier with a header can be made into a deferred modifier by adding a special name like `𝕨`.